MarcArizaAlborni/Beat-The-Meat-Studio/Project_Alpha/Carpeta_Release/Tasks_So_Far.md

-- **Actualization of scenes implemented in v0.5 and transition according to timer.**
+- **Actualization of scenes implemented in v0.5 and transition according to timer.** (Date of Completion: 11/06/2019)

   -  Time estimated: 30 min

   -  Time taken: 20 min

-- **Implementation of the Round system for the duel.**

-  -  Time estimated:

-  -  Time taken: